marcinbojko/hv-packer/README.md

 - firewall exceptions for `packer` http server (look down below)
 - [OPTIONAL] Vagrant >= `2.2.12` - for `vagrant` version of scripts.
 Boxes (prebuilt) are already available here: [https://app.vagrantup.com/marcinbojko](https://app.vagrantup.com/marcinbojko)
 - be aware, for 2016 - VMs are in version 8.0, for 2019 - VMs are in version 9.0.
 There is no way to reuse higher version in previous operating system.
 If you need v8.0 - build and use only VHDX.
+- properly constructed virtual switch in Hyper-v allowing virtual machine to get IP from DHCP and contact Hyper-V server on mentioned packer ports.
+This is a must, if kickstart is reachable over the network.

 ## Usage